 1.)
 Create Content That Is Both Keyword-Rich and Unique

 It used to be that content was simply an SEO vehicle.
 Content creators were more preoccupied with including the right keywords in their copy and less with the quality of their work.
-Now, SEO is strategically incorporated into content, so a website can not only rank higher but also easily convert traffic into profits.
+Now, SEO is strategically incorporated into content.
+This SEO-friendly content not only helps a website rank higher but also easily converts traffic into profits.

 According to a 2019 BrightEdge report, Organic Search is the largest source of revenue.
 Most sales start with a person typing words and phrases into their search bar as opposed to clicking on an advertisement.

 Here’s how to create content that can help you get discovered online, gain conversions and earn more revenue: